-- Feel free to print any data you'd like to check using print(month). - 2.
-Now, copy your converted data into a fresh Pandas dataframe:
+- Feel free to print any data you'd like to check: print(month) for example. - 2.
+Now, append your converted data into a fresh Pandas dataframe:

 '''

+python

-new_pumpkins = pd.DataFrame({'Month': month, 'Package': pumpkins['Packag
+new_pumpkins = pd.DataFrame({'Month': month, 'Package': pumpkins['Package']

 '''

 Printing out your dataframe will show you a clean, tidy dataset on which you can build your new regression model.